 Let’s say you have 4 systemwide upgrades, but 6 upcoming flights you wish to attempt to upgrade.
 If you can’t confirm the upgrade, you can waitlist all 6 trips, even though you have 4 systemwide upgrades.

 As your upgrades clear, the amount you have available will be reduced and depleted from your account.
-If upgrade space becomes confirmable on any remaining reservations, you’ll need to use miles and a cash co-pay, or some type of other means to be able to upgrade the reservation.
+If upgrade space becomes confirmable on any remaining reservations, you’ll need to use miles and a cash co-pay, or some type of other means to upgrade the reservation.

 Earning Mileage on a Systemwide Upgrade